 How can we make transit fares “fair?”

 Transit fares are complicated.
-The fare appears simple, as a single price - currently $3.25.
+The fare appears simple, as a single price.
 Yet, fare policy is surprisingly complex with difficult choices to make.
 Edmonton Transit Service (ETS) is currently looking at changes in a variety of areas.
 The new Transit Strategy will help provide long-term direction for network design and principles for a new fare policy.

 The price of each trip changes based on how people choose to pay (cash, tickets, day pass, monthly pass) and discounts offered (discounts for children, seniors and students).
 Collectively, these elements make up the “fare structure.”
 Each fare structure is the result of prioritizing and balancing different goals such as generating revenue, encouraging ridership and providing a social good.
 Ultimately everyone pays for a city-wide transit system through their taxes.
 For this reason, the way we structure our transit fares is an important consideration for all Edmontonians.

 How do fares reflect our values and goals for transit?

 Setting a fare structure is a balancing act.
 Lower fares make the service more affordable and grows ridership, but higher fares allows ETS to improve or expand service.
 Fares can include “targeted” discounts for specific groups of people, times of day or locations.
 These discounts can support certain groups of people, promote long-term transit use, or encourage more sustainable travel patterns.